Consulting Relevant Authorities, Communication and Notifications

 What is a relevant authority and what is consultation?

-The National Quality Standard (NQS) requires that you develop incident and emergency management plans in consultation with relevant authorities*, and keep evidence of that consultation.
+Quality Area 2 of the National Quality Standard (NQS) requires that you develop incident and emergency management plans in consultation with relevant authorities (element 2.2.2) and keep evidence of that consultation.

 This means that your service may: